 - 1. Employees may be dismissed: - a.
 Due to discontinuance of their position - b.
 Due to redundancy of personnel as a result of changes in the management of the organisation in which the employee is active, or as a result of a downsizing of activities in the organisation - 2.
 Dismissal on one of the grounds stated in the first paragraph only takes place if careful investigation shows that it is not possible to assign work to the employee within the employer's scope of authority that are suited to their personality and circumstances, or if the employee refuses to accept such work.
-In principle, priority will be given to female employees in the process of assigning suitable work, in order to prevent actual inequality from arising or increasing. - 3.
-Dismissal on one of the grounds stated in the first paragraph will take place no later than one year after publication of the redundancy or the discontinuance of the function.
-In the event of reorganisations, a longer period may be agreed on within the Local Consultation. - 4.
-Dismissal due to the redundancy of employees in permanent employment will take place in accordance with the composition-of-the-workforce principle in the Dismissals Decree.
+In principle, priority will be given to female employees in the process of assigning suitable work, in order to prevent actual inequality from arising or increasing.

-- 5. In the event of a dismissal on one of the grounds stated in paragraph 1, a notice period of at least three months shall be observed, depending on the Social Policy Framework. - 6.
+- 3. Dismissal on one of the grounds stated in the first paragraph will take place one year after the redundancy or the discontinuance of the function became known, with due observance of the notice period in subsection 5 of this article.
+If the employee accepts employment with another employer or accepts work as a self-employed individual, dismissal will be granted as of the date on which the employer commences this employment or work.
+In this respect, a term of 18 months will apply to employees aged 45 or over. - 4.
+Dismissal due to the redundancy of employees in permanent employment will take place in accordance with the composition-of-the-workforce principle in the Dismissals Decree. - 5.
+In the event of a dismissal on one of the grounds stated in paragraph 1, a notice period of at least three months shall be observed, depending on the Social Policy Framework. - 6.
 In the event of relocation of the organisation in which they are employed, the resignation shall be accepted of employees who cannot reasonably be expected to accept or continue to accept the relocation, by virtue of objections that they have raised as regards their personal circumstances and that the employer has accepted to be valid, unless the employer deems it possible to assign them other suitable activities, as a result of which the aforementioned objections do not apply. - 7.
 Employees may be granted resignation during a maximum period of one year of performing the work assigned to them under this article, if this work does not appear to suit them.
 To this end no notice period is required.